ShaodongWei/ProteoFlow/README.md

 ```
 ## 4. Steps in the workflow
-### Step 1, Labelfree quantification (LFQ) intensity plot and the number of detected proteins/peptides per sample
+### Step 1, Label-free quantification (LFQ) intensity plot and the number of detected proteins/peptides per sample
 This step is to show the global intensity distribution and the protein/peptide number per sample.
 ```
 snakemake counts_abundances --cores threads_number --use-conda